 In Austria, the denial of Nazi crimes as well as the dissemination and glorification of national socialist ideologies are a punishable offence.
-By contrast, other countries like England or America protect such activities by law (freedom of opinion and speech).
+By contrast, other countries like Great Britain or the USA protect such activities by law (freedom of opinion and speech).
 In these countries there is also no legal basis for counteractive measures.